ztnel/model.io/docs/source/usage.rst

 System Requirements
 -------------------

-*Myosin* is built for use on embedded linux platforms.
+*Myosin* is best applied on embedded linux platforms.
 Some features of *myosin* are only written for POSIX compliant systems.
 Cross-platform support for all features is not currently being pursued.

 Supported Python Versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~